 The requirements do vary slightly from province to province, however generally speaking the China visa application process works as follows:

-Once you have been offered and have accepted a job teaching English with a school in China you will be asked to provide their HR Department with a colour scanned copy of your passport, degree certificate, TEFL/ TESOL certificate, résumé/CV, criminal record check, recent photo, and a reference letter from a previous employer.
+Step 1: Once you have been offered and have accepted a job teaching English with a school in China you will be asked to provide their HR Department with a colour scanned copy of your passport, bachelor’s certificate, 120 hour TEFL/ TESOL certificate, résumé/CV, criminal record check, recent photo, and a reference letter from a previous employer.
+In most Provinces, a medical check will also be required.

-Ensure that you inform your future employer of where you will be submitting your work visa application – for example, the Visa for China Centre in London, UK.
+Ensure that you inform your future employer of which city and country you will be submitting your work visa application – for example, the Visa for China Centre in London, UK.

-Over the following weeks the school will complete all the necessary application paperwork needed for the visa.
+Step 3: Over the following weeks the school will apply for your work permit.
 Typically this process can take between 21-28 working days, depending on the province.

-Once this has been completed, the provincial visa office will issue an official invitation letter and work permit, which your school will send to you both electronically and hard copy via a courier such as DHL.
+Once this has been completed, the provincial visa office will issue an official invitation letter and/or work permit document, which your school will send to you electronically or as a hard copy to your home address via a courier such as DHL.

-Please review your country’s Chinese embassy website to download the visa application form and up-to-date country-specific information.
+Step 4: Review your country’s Chinese Visa for China Service Centre website to download the visa application form and up-to-date country-specific information.

-The temporary z visa, valid for 30 days, is usually processed within 3 – 7 days depending on the service you opted for.
+The z visa is usually processed within 3 – 7 days depending on the service you opted for.
 Postal services can take up to 10 working days to process and return.

 Once you’re in China your school will assist you in converting your temporary visa into a Residence Permit.
 This process may take between 2 to 6 weeks during which you will not have your passport, therefore we suggest you make a few high quality copies of it before it’s out of your possession.